top of page

 Regattas are what the boat races we compete in are called.
 We have some regattas that are local and some that we travel to, both in and out of state.
 Here are a few tips from experienced crew parents if you’re new to the sport!

-THE REGATTA EMAIL: If you are a parent or rower, you will receive a detailed email right before the regatta covering timing, boat line-ups, transportation, and much more.
+THE REGATTA EMAIL: If you are a parent or rower, you will receive a detailed email the week of the regatta covering timing, boat line-ups, transportation, and much more.
 Our coaches work to ensure rowers have at least one and usually two chances to compete in each regatta.
 Line-ups can vary quite a bit based on a host of factors and can change between regattas.

-• Gear and packing is a bit hard for this sport as you can see all kinds of weather in a single regatta.
+• PACKING: Gear is a bit hard for this sport as you can see all kinds of weather in a single regatta.
 Review our suggested uniform and packing list for both rowers and for parents below.

-• Parking is often far from the course, coming in and out even if the race is local, is not really feasible.
+• PARKING: Often your car will be in a spot far from the course, coming in and out even if the race is local, is not really feasible.
 We don't have many regattas all year, but when they do happen the days are LONG – don’t make plans for the evening because we never know when the rowers will be done, and you’ll be exhausted.

 IMG_1779.jpg